Sabbi/ContaboObjectStorageSamples/README.md

 # ContaboObjectStorageSamples

-Some samples on who to access the Contabo Object Storage (Amazon S3 compatible Object Storage).
+Some samples on how to access the Contabo Object Storage (Amazon S3 compatible Object Storage).

 No error handling at all!